Assembly: System (in System.dll)

 Property ValueType: System.ComponentModel.ISite

-The ISite associated with the Component, or Nothing if the Component is not encapsulated in an IContainer, the Component does not have an ISite associated with it, or the Component is removed from its IContainer.
+The ISite associated with the Component, or a null reference (Nothing in Visual Basic) if the Component is not encapsulated in an IContainer, the Component does not have an ISite associated with it, or the Component is removed from its IContainer.

 A Component will have an ISite if it has been added to an IContainer and the IContainer assigns an ISite to it.
 The IContainer is responsible for assigning the ISite to the Component.
 Changing the value of the component's ISite does not necessarily change the name of the site the Component is assigned to.
 The property should be set only by an IContainer.

 The property value is a null reference (Nothing in Visual Basic) if the Component is removed from its IContainer.
 Assigning a null reference (Nothing in Visual Basic) to this property does not necessarily remove the Component from the IContainer.

 A Component might or might not have a name.
 If a Component is given a name, the name must be unique among other Component objects within its IContainer.
 The ISite stores the name of the Component; therefore, you can only name a Component if it has an ISite associated with it.

 Windows 7, Windows Vista, Windows XP SP2, Windows XP Media Center Edition, Windows XP Professional x64 Edition, Windows XP Starter Edition, Windows Server 2008 R2, Windows Server 2008, Windows Server 2003, Windows Server 2000 SP4, Windows Millennium Edition, Windows 98, Windows CE, Windows Mobile for Smartphone, Windows Mobile for Pocket PC, Xbox 360, Zune

 The .NET Framework and .NET Compact Framework do not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.